MisterVector/Simplicity-Clan-Creator/README.md

 Warcraft III keys.
 It works using SOCKS4 and HTTP proxies.
 It will automatically scan for non-clanned keys until it finds 10 non-clanned keys that it can distribute between a chieftain and 9 initiates.

-# Legacy Version

-This version is a legacy version.
-It is maintained because there is no suitable alternative yet.

 # What is this extra/ doing in .gitignore?

 The reason that .gitignore has an entry called `extra/` is so you can create a folder called "extra" in your